 Morris James is uniquely situated to handle issues intersecting bankruptcy and privacy in Delaware and beyond through its bankruptcy/creditors' rights and data privacy practice groups.

-Douglas N. Candeub has over twenty years of experience working to achieve effective outcomes for his clients in matters pertaining to bankruptcy, insolvency, corporate restructuring, and creditors’ rights.
+Doug Candeub has over 20 years of experience working to achieve effective outcomes for his clients in matters pertaining to bankruptcy, insolvency, corporate restructuring, and creditors’ rights.
 As a litigator, Doug represents business clients in both state and federal Court, at the trial and appellate level.
 As a business lawyer, he provides advice and representation to clients on business issues and disputes.